PunteroRed/hats-protocol/README.md

 ### Transferring a Hat

-Only a Hat's admin can transfer its token(s) to new wearer(s).
+Only a Hat's admin can transfer its token(s) to a new wearer(s).

 Unlike typical tokens, the wearer of a Hat cannot transfer the Hat to another wallet.
 This is because the authorities and responsibilities associated with a Hat are delegated to, not owned by, the wearer.

-As a result, there is no need for safe transfers (transfers which check whether the recipient supports ERC1155) or to pass data to recipient `on1155Received` or `onERC1155BatchReceived` hooks.
+As a result, there is no need for safe transfers (transfers that check whether the recipient supports ERC1155) or to pass data to recipient `on1155Received` or `onERC1155BatchReceived` hooks.

 For these reasons, in Hats Protocol, the standard ERC1155 transfer functions &mdash; `safeTransferFrom` and `safeBatchTransferFrom` are disabled and will always revert.
 Similarly, token approvals are not required and `setApprovalForAll` will always revert.